Should homemade wills be made?

 A Will is possibly the most important document you will ever have to sign.
 Some homemade things in life are the best – take for example homemade jam and scones – but this isn’t always the case, especially not where homemade Wills are concerned.
 Homemade Wills are a much more risky and less pleasant proposition than wholesome homemade food.
 Saving a hundred or a couple of hundred pounds (the equivalent of perhaps 4 or 5 months subscription to Sky Sports) may seem like a good idea.
 However, these short term savings can be a false economy.
 We regularly see the problems that a homemade will (or one prepared by a cut price, unqualified will writer) can cause, often leading to financial and emotional disasters.

-I recently saw a client whose spouse had sadly died.
-They had made Wills together, without legal advice, many years ago, and then put them safely away in a drawer without ever reviewing them.
-Due to the way their Wills had been drafted they had both left everything to their child and then to each other.
+We recently saw a client whose spouse had sadly died.
+They had made wills together, without legal advice, many years ago, and then put them safely away in a drawer without ever reviewing them.
+Due to the way their wills had been drafted they had both left everything to their child and then to each other.
 This is not what they had intended.
 They had in mind benefiting the child only in the event of the survivor’s death or in case they both died together, perhaps in an accident.
-In fact they drew up their Wills in something of a rush shortly before their first long-haul flight together so this type of scenario was obviously in their minds.
+In fact they drew up their wills in something of a rush shortly before their first long-haul flight together, so this type of scenario was obviously in their minds.
 Clearly, neither of them would have wanted to find themselves struggling financially after the death of their partner.

-We find Will writing services offered by Will writers who are not legally qualified are notorious for doing incomplete, or incompetent job.
+Will writers who are not legally qualified are notorious for doing an incomplete, or worse, an incompetent job.

-One common error is preparing a Will that incorporates a life-interest trust in a property in the hope of protecting one half of the value of the property from the impact of nursing home fees or to provide for children from a previous relationship without actually severing the joint tenancy in the property.
+One common error is preparing a will that incorporates a life-interest trust in a property in the hope of protecting one half of the value of the property from the impact of nursing home fees or to provide for children from a previous relationship without actually severing the joint tenancy in the property.
 This happens a lot and as a result the life interest Trust cannot take effect.
 The financial effects of this error can be devastating.

 Leave it to the specialists

 The lesson is that some things in life are best left to the professionals.
-This includes Will writing.
-With so much at stake it is advisable not to try and cut costs by doing your Will yourself or relying on an unqualified Will writer who may do only half a job, or worse.
+This includes will writing.
+With so much at stake it is advisable not to try and cut costs by doing your will yourself or relying on an unqualified, cut-price will writer who may do only half a job, or worse.